 Your guitar technique will not become amazing in a day either.

-It is impossible to develop exceptional technique without putting in exceptional amount.
+It is impossible to develop an exceptional technique without putting in an exceptional amount.

 Start small and build to something big!